ARP spoofing: Attack anatomy

 The basic principle behind ARP spoofing is to exploit the lack of authentication in the ARP protocol by sending spoofed ARP messages onto the LAN.
-ARP spoofing attacks can be run from a compromised host on the LAN, or from an attacker's machine that is connected directly to the target LAN.
+ARP spoofing attacks can be run from a compromised host on the LAN or from an attacker's machine that is connected directly to the target LAN.

-An attacker using ARP spoofing will disguise as a host to the transmission of data on the network between the users.
-Then users would not know that the attacker is not the real host on the network.

 Generally, the goal of the attack is to associate the attacker's host MAC address with the IP address of a target host, so that any traffic meant for the target host will be sent to the attacker's host.
 The attacker may choose to inspect the packets (spying), while forwarding the traffic to the actual default destination to avoid discovery, modify the data before forwarding it (man-in-the-middle attack), or launch a denial-of-service attack by causing some or all of the packets on the network to be dropped.

 Defenses

 Static ARP entries

 The simplest form of certification is the use of static, read-only entries for critical services in the ARP cache of a host.
 IP address-to-MAC address mappings in the local ARP cache may be statically entered.
 Hosts don't need to transmit ARP requests where such entries exist.
 While static entries provide some security against spoofing, they result in maintenance efforts as address mappings for all systems in the network must be generated and distributed.
 This does not scale on a large network since the mapping has to be set for each pair of machines resulting in n2-n ARP entries that have to be configured when n machines are present; On each machine there must be an ARP entry for every other machine on the network; n-1 ARP entries on each of the n machines.